 Reaching scale through PVS and crowdsourcing

 Both PVS and crowdsourcing are key activities within ISSD’s informal seed system component.
 To support this work, training of trainers (ToTs) was organized for more than 125 experts of partner organizations and development agents, as well as enumerators hired to collect data on farmers’ varietal preferences.
 In turn, these partners are training many more local farmers.

 This approach offers opportunities to reach a large scale.
 Early generation seed (EGS) of over 140 different varieties of barley; finger millet; sorghum; teff; wheat; chick-pea; common bean; faba bean and field pea, was distributed to 6,000 farmers for on-farm PVS trials.

 These 6,000 farmers will submit data on their evaluation of and preferences for varieties and specific traits to a

 database managed in collaboration with Bioversity International through a process called crowdsourcing.
 This data will become freely available to farmers, seed producers, and all other engaged actors active in efforts to improve men and women farmers’ access to varieties of their preference.

-Just a snapshot of ISSD’s activities in informal seed systems has been presented here.
-From 2017 onwards, ISSD and partners will continue to learn about the challenges and opportunities within informal systems and complete collaborative activities to strengthen the livelihoods of farming communities.
+Just a snapshot of ISSD’s activities on the informal seed system has been presented here.
+From 2017 onwards, ISSD and partners will continue to learn about the challenges and opportunities within the informal system and complete collaborative activities to strengthen the livelihoods of farming communities.